conventional-changelog/conventional-changelog/README.md

 2. We want it to be very flexible for the parent module.
 You could create a readable stream from the file or you could just read the file.
 3. We want the duty of this module to be very minimum.

 So, when you build a parent module, you need to read the old logs and append or prepend to them based on `options.append`.
-If `options.allBlocks` is `true` you need to ignore any previous logs.
+However, if `options.allBlocks` is `true` you need to ignore any previous logs.

 ## Recommended workflow when not using `options.allBlocks`